elliottmb/nvmspto/docs/sponsors.md

 # Sponsors

-Thank you to all of our sponsors, making the school year at Ankeny Northview Middle School even better!
+Thank you to all of our sponsors for making the school year at Ankeny Northview Middle School even better!

 <figure markdown="span">
   <a href="https://www.caseys.com/">